abstracter-io/atomic-release/docs/git-strategy.md

 The default client uses the process current working directory and a git remote called `origin`

+[Strategy](./strategy.md) options are also applicable.

 ---

-See [GithubNpmPackageStrategy](github-npm-package-strategy.md) for a reference implementation
+See [githubNpmPackageStrategy](./github-npm-package-strategy.md) for a reference implementation